shallowgator/english-for-designers/02-first-impression/index.md

 ![A stylised illustration of Matus Seliga wearing a hat and a scarf.](img/seliga-headshot.png)

 There is not enough hours in a day to cater to all of my interests.
 My name is Matúš Šeliga and I’m a generalist who can do anything you want me to with varying levels of success but never without any interest and authenticity.

 ## Featured Projects

-A short description about the work.

-### Featured Project 1 Title
+One of my all-time personal endeavors is a perpetual multimedia project I named:

+### shallow gator

 <!-- Use a static poster image or animated GIF, but no video files.
 Again, keep the image width/height manageable, around 1280x x 720px (16:9 aspect ratio), or a max-width of 1280px. -->